-The female condom is designed to fit all women and is suitable for all ages.
+The female condom is a barrier method of contraception that fits all women and suits all ages.
 It offers women and men an alternative to the male condom.
-Studies have shown that, if used correctly, the female condom is effective in both preventing an unplanned pregnancy and protecting against sexually transmissible infections (STIs).
+Studies have shown that, if used the right way, the female condom is effective in preventing an unintended pregnancy and giving protection from sexually transmissible infections (STIs).

 The female condom is available from Family Planning Victoria’s clinics, some pharmacies and other sexual health clinics.

-The female condom is a prelubricated sheath that fits loosely inside the vagina.
-It has a soft removable ring, which helps insert it and keep it in place.
-A large flexible ring stays on the outside, covering the opening of the vagina (vulva) and giving added protection.
+The female condom is a prelubricated polyurethane pouch that fits loosely inside the vagina.
+It has a soft removable ring at one end to help put it in and keep it in place.
+At the other end, it has a large flexible ring that stays on the outside, covering the opening of the vagina (vulva) and giving added protection.

 Advantages of the female condom

-The advantage of the female condom is that it‘s a barrier method of contraception under the woman’s control.
-It’s 95 per cent effective if used properly, but allowing for mistakes, is only around 79 per cent effective.
+An advantage of the female condom is that it is under the woman’s control.
+It is 95 per cent effective if used the right way, but allowing for mistakes, such as the condom moving out of place or not being used every time you have sex, the method is only around 79 per cent effective.

-- It can be inserted up to eight hours before having sex.
+- It can be put in up to eight hours before having sex.

-- It‘s soft and flexible, so it doesn’t hurt to insert or remove.
+- It is soft and flexible, so it does not hurt to put it in or take it out.

-- It’s made from polyurethane (not latex), which conducts heat, so sex can feel more sensitive and pleasurable.
+- It is made from polyurethane (not latex), which conducts heat, so sex can be more enjoyable.

-- It’s strong and odourless and can be used with any type of lubricant (water or oil-based).
+- It is strong and odourless, and can be used with any type of lubricant (water or oil-based).

-- It can be used when a woman has her period.
+- It can be used when the woman has her period.

-- A male partner doesn’t have to have a full erection.
+- The male does not have to have a full erection.

-- After ejaculating, a male partner doesn’t need to withdraw immediately.
+- After ejaculating, the male does not need to withdraw straight away.